6-Nonenal

 6-Nonenal is an organic compound with the formula C_{2}H_{5}CH=CH(CH_{2})_{4}CHO.
 Other isomeric nonenal compounds are also known to exist naturally, e.g. 2-nonenal.
 The cis-isomer of 6-nonenal is often listed as the principal component in the aromas of muskmelon fruits.
 The trans-isomer is listed as an off-flavor aroma of milk foams, and thought to be a possible polypropylene odorant.

+Odour

+The odour of the (Z)-isomer is described as "green, cucumber, melon, cantaloupe, honeydew, waxy".

 Biosynthesis

 6-Nonenal is thought to be biosynthesized from γ-lineolenic acid catalyzed by a lipoxygenase.
 The lipoxygenase converts alkene groups into hydroperoxides, which cleave by hydroperoxide lyase into the corresponding cis-aldehydes.
 Consistent with this mechanism, the odor of muskmelons requires exposure to air.
 In the ripe, unmodified muskmelon, cis-6-nonenal exists in only low concentration.
 A steep increase in the concentration of 6-nonenal is noticed when the cells are lysed and exposed to air.
 This increase is attributed to rapid formation of hydroperoxides.
 Trans,cis-2,6-nonadienal is a related fragrance that arises via a similar pathway.